KillerSpartan/Aureos/README.md

 ### Android Devices

-Requirements: Android Jelly Bean 4.1
+Requirements: Android Jelly Bean 4.1 or later

 The process for installing Aureo in your Android Device is quite hard than others.
 First of all we are going to download a APK file which is called BetaAureos1.0 or greater during this period October-November.
 1. Download the APK file